ChuckMash/AESPHome/FAQ.md

 Does the app have the requisite permissions?
 Did you press "Refresh Changes" in the app?

+Why is the APK so large?
+---
+VLC library for media player entity, and not targeting specific architecture

 How can I help?
 ---
 Use it, enjoy it, make bug reports, make suggestions for improvements or open a PR and add improvements.